 Open to Marshall-Brennan Fellows only.
 Fellows will team teach a criminal justice course, using the textbook Youth Justice in America.
-Fellows will also prepared selected high school students for the National Marshall-Brennan Moot Court Competition.
+Fellows will also prepare selected high school students for the National Marshall-Brennan Moot Court Competition.
 Successful completion of Constitutional Law I and II is a prerequisite for the course.

-512 BUSINESS ENTITIES (4.0 Hours)
+512 BUSINESS ENTITIES